astyonax/wxmaxima/README.md

 README 1st
 ==========
 In this fork we improve the readability of the Latex output.
-All commits are in the BetterTex branch.
+All commits are in the BetterTeX branch.

 [![Build Status](https://travis-ci.org/andrejv/wxmaxima.svg?branch=master)](https://travis-ci.org/andrejv/wxmaxima)